 Kelly Creighton was born in Belfast.
 She spent her early years living in Australia and England before settling in Bangor, Co.
 Down where she developed an overactive imagination, fuelled by her discovery of Roald Dahl, and later, Judy Blume.
 She spent many hours making mix-tapes from the radio and writing first chapters of books that were sadly cut off in their prime.

 As a student at Glenlola Collegiate, she worked part-time jobs in various supermarkets and restaurants, honing her best skill as a people watcher.
-After school she had a brief stint on an architecture course before realising she was only interested in how personalities are built.
+After school she had a stint on an architecture course before realising she was only interested in how personalities are built.
 After graduation, Creighton worked in supported living schemes supporting adults who had learning difficulties.
 Then she worked in schools, once her own children came along.

 When she had too many children for a childminder to manage sanely, Creighton decided it was finally the right time to write that book.
 This took two years.
 A period she considers her apprenticeship.
 She is glad it will never be published though, like most first books shouldn’t.